rajgoel/course-scientific-programming/01-lecture/slides.md

 There are different strategies to convert code written in a high-level programming language to machine code:

-- **Interpretation**: Code is translated line-by-line by during program execution.
+- **Interpretation**: Code is translated line-by-line during program execution.
 - **Compilation**: Code is fully translated into machine code before execution.
-- **Hybrid interpretation/compilation**: The program is compiled to *bytecode* before execution, and the bytecode is then either interpreted or compiled just-in-time.
+- **Hybrid interpretation/compilation**: The program is compiled to **bytecode** before execution, and the bytecode is then either interpreted or compiled just-in-time.

 ---